flipio/GraphBuilder/README.md

     *** NOTE:
         treeGraph: boolean
-        - set this flag if you are creating empty treeGraph and you are ensuring that every node that you create via API has 'parent' property on model set ( if node has parent ) and 'childrenList' property which is array and it's required ( it represents list of node id's who are direct descendants of that node ) 'parent' : string - represents id of parent 'childrenList': [{string}]
+        - set this flag if you are creating empty treeGraph and you are ensuring that every node that you create via API has 'parent' property on model set ( if node has parent ) and 'children' property which is array and it's required ( it represents list of node id's who are direct descendants of that node ) 'parent' : string - represents id of parent 'children': [{string}]

 ### Element Models